MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 For example, we've already built an `Ability` class that will give our superheroes a way to fight, but many superheroes have more than just abilities.
 Let's give our superheroes weapons they can use by adding another class to our `superheroes.py` file.

-We can reuse the functionality in `Ability` so that we can prevent code duplication.
-Lets say that weapons aren't as effective as superhero abilities so we should rewrite our attack function to allow for greater variability in attack strength.
-Lets make our weapons attack power range between 0 ( a miss ) to the full attack value of the weapon.
+We can reuse the functionality in `Ability` so that we can prevent code duplication. let's say that weapons aren't as effective as superhero abilities so we should rewrite our attack function to allow for greater variability in attack strength. let's make our weapons attack power range between 0 ( a miss ) to the full attack value of the weapon.

 If for example the maximum attack value is 80 then this attack method should return a value between 40 and 80.